 IV.
 HUMAN SETTLEMENT

 Housing delivery is one of the main service delivery needs for the community of Big 5 Hlabisa.
-During the needs identification process, it was raised as a concern and the municipality intends to work tirelessly with the Department of Human Settlement and all relevant stakeholders to make positive impact and to provide sustainable human settlement.
+During the needs identification process, it was raised as a concern and the municipality

-HOUSING PROJECTS 2022/2023 ARE AS FOLLOWS.
+HOUSING PROJECTS 2023/2024 ARE AS FOLLOWS.